DevDegree/eng-intern-challenge/README.md

-# Eng Intern Challenge Fall 24
+# Eng Intern Challenge Fall - Winter 2025

 ## Braille Translator
 In this coding challenge you will create a terminal / command-line application that can translate Braille to English and vice versa.